fernandoklurfan/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/edge-server-deployments/system-requirements.md

 #### Port monitoring for HLBs

 You define port monitoring on your hardware load balancers to determine when specific services are no longer available, due to hardware or communications failure.
 For example, if the Front End Server service (RTCSRV) stops because the Front End Server or Front End pool fails, the HLB monitoring should also stop receiving traffic on the Web Services.
-You should implement port monitoring on the HLB to monitor the following for your HLB external interface:
+You should implement port monitoring on the HLB to monitor for your HLB external interface:

 |**Virtual IP/Port**|**Node Port**|**Node Machine/Monitor**|**Persistence Profile**|**Notes**|
 |:-----|:-----|:-----|:-----|:-----|